Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Discussion and Conclusion

-In summary, to gain a deeper understanding of the electronic band structure of the 2DES based on STO and KTO, we conducted a thorough investigation of quantum oscillations in magnetoresistance of high-mobility LAO/STO and EuO/KTO interfaces.
-By analyzing the observed oscillations at various tilt angles, we identified that both interfaces exhibit electron confinement in the two-dimensional plane at the interface, while a portion of carriers extends deep into the STO and KTO.
-Remarkably, for both interfaces, the oscillations originating from the 2D confined electrons displayed an increased frequency and cyclotron mass with increasing magnetic field strength.
-To explain these findings, we propose a scenario involving a combination of linear and parabolic dispersion relations.
-The presence of both types of dispersion relations reasonably explain the experimental observations and indicates the existence of non-trivial electronic states, possibly related to the topological effects.
-Furthermore, these interesting results shed light on the topological states predicted recently \cite{liu2022} and their experimental realization through anomalous effects in transport measurements \cite{zou2022} on the 2DES based on related perovskite oxides.
+In summary, to gain a deeper understanding of the electronic band structure of the 2DES based on {$d$ orbitals}, we conducted a thorough investigation of quantum oscillations in magnetoresistance of LAO/STO, EuO/KTO, and {\emph{a}-LAO/KTO} interfaces in high magnetic fields.
+By analyzing the observed oscillations at various tilt angles, we identified that {these} interfaces exhibit electron confinement in the two-dimensional plane at the interface, while a portion of carriers extends deep into the STO and KTO.
+Remarkably, for all interfaces, the oscillations originating from the 2D confined electrons display an increased frequency {in $1/B$} and cyclotron mass with increasing magnetic field strength.
+To explain these {universal and} peculiar findings, we have proposed a model involving a combination of linear and parabolic dispersion relations {with Zeeman interaction.
+Theoretically simulated SdH oscillations support the presence of both type of dispersions,} offering a reasonable explanation for the experimental observations.
+These results suggest the existence of non-trivial electronic states, potentially linked to the {Rashba spin-orbit interaction and/or the linear dispersion in $\Gamma$-M due to atomic spin-orbit interaction.
+Our experimental findings and versatile model hold promise for comprehending similar observations in other materials exhibiting non-trivial electronic states.
+This includes topological materials such as Dirac and Weyl semimetals for which strong spin-orbit interactions are a prerequisite.}